 -epidemics of addiction, depression and anxiety

-Even worse, we have not only forgotten how to love and take care of our very own bodies, but we have curated a consumer lifestyle that distracts us from doing the simplest things that would take the greatest care of our whole person, and in the process our lifestyles have destroyed life.
+Even worse, we have not only forgotten how to love and take care of our very own bodies, but we have curated a consumer lifestyle that distracts us from doing the simplest things that would take the greatest care of our whole person, and in the process our “curated” lifestyles have destroyed life.

 In religion, we have created Christian scholarship to avoid truth and it seems that every other industry followed suit and they have used the same thinking to produce massive amounts of conflicting information to distract, deflect and deny the most basic truths that we desperately need to be and become our best selves.

-Seriously….What in the world would happen if we remembered who we were and how we are naturally designed to be healthy, whole, holy and human, and that knowledge led us to the practice of strengthening our health?
+Seriously….What in the world would happen if we remembered who we were and how we are naturally designed to be healthy, whole, holy and human, and that knowledge led us to the daily individual and communal practice of strengthening our health?
 What would happen to all the businesses that need us to be unhealthy to be very profitable?
 Take a read and listen to Søren Kierkegaard and have the courage to ask yourself where are you avoiding the most basic truths about your spirit, heart, mind and body?
-Where have refused to do the most simple and basic things?
+Where have you refused to do the most simple and basic things?

 “The matter is quite simple.
 The Bible is very easy to understand.
 But we Christians are a bunch of scheming swindlers.
 We pretend to be unable to understand it because we know very well that the minute we understand we are obliged to act accordingly.
 Take any words in the New Testament and forget everything except pledging yourself to act accordingly.
 My God, you will say, if I do that my whole life will be ruined.
 How would I ever get on in this world?
 Herein lies the real place of Christian scholarship.
 Christian scholarship is the Church’s prodigious invention to defend itself against the Bible, to ensure that we can continue to be good Christians without the Bible coming too close.
 Oh, priceless scholarship, what would we do without you?
 Dreadful it is to fall into the hands of the living God.
 Yes, it is even dreadful to be alone with the New Testament.